 The cheap charter flight that was to bring Bowers and Tackett over to Mancon has fallen through and thus only Tackett will be coming.
 Bill Bowers can't afford the extra expense of the regular plane fare.
 There had been a thought in the States of a special Bowers fund but this seems doomed through lack of time.

 Those fans who read the British editions of Marvel Comics may be seeing artwork by a well known fanartist and not even realise it.
 Steve Stiles, American fanartist and former TAFF winner, is currently working for Marvel's British comics.
 He is doing pencils for covers, splash pages, center-spreads, and other pages for the comics with a number of other Marvel artists inking his work.
 Because his work is supplemental to the American comics – a story in a US book would be divided to fit into two issues of the more frequent British editions – he does not get any credits.
 Also, Steve does various issues of various titles so that it is impossible to say all copies of one title will have art by him: some issues may, others may not.

 NEW FAN GROUP

-Due to the current dificulties with the Pound the price for Algol has had to be raised to 6/£4.
-The next issue will have an interview with Samuel R. Delany, Tom Monteleone on Zelany, Susan Wood on fanzines and articles by Red White, Dick Lupoff and Vincent DiFate.
+Due to the current difficulties with the Pound the price for Algol has had to be raised to 6/£4.
+The next issue will have an interview with Samuel R. Delany, Tom Monteleone on Zelazny, Susan Wood on fanzines and articles by Red White, Dick Lupoff and Vincent DiFate.

 Maya 10 is due out shortly according to Rob Jackson.
 Greg Pickersgill's new fanzine I mentioned last week is indeed nearly complete and should be appearing in the not too distant future.
 Contents include articles by Peter Roberts, Graham Charnock and Simone Walsh.